Breeding-Insight/bi-api/README.md

 mvn test
 ```

-They are also run as part of the install profile.
-In IntelliJ you can create test profiles for the tests to get easily readable output.
+They are also run as part of the install profile (if specified).
+In IntelliJ, you can create test profiles for the tests to get easily readable output.

 ### Troubleshooting